 As required under the applicable listing standards of the NASDAQ Global Market, a listed company's board of directors must affirmatively determine that a majority of its directors are "independent," as defined by such listing standards.
 That definition includes a series of objective tests, including that the director is not an employee of the company and has not engaged in various types of business dealings with the company.
 Additionally, the board of directors must make a subjective determination as to each director that no relationship exists that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 Consistent with these requirements, our Board of Directors has determined that seven of our nine directors each satisfy the director independence standards of the NASDAQ Global Market.
 Our Board of Directors has also determined that Leland F. Wilson, our Chief Executive Officer, and Peter Y. Tam, our President, are not independent by virtue of their employment with the Company.
 Messrs.
-Wilson and Tam are not members of the committees of our Board of Directors, and our Board committees are comprised of only independent directors.
+Wilson and Tam are not members of the committees of our Board of Directors.